elodiebhs/space-rockets-challenge/Comments.md

 #Add a "favorites"
 I started with creating 2 different components for IconButtonFavLauches and iconButtonFavPads.
 Took me 30 min I created 2 components for drawers: one for launches and one for launches pads.
 Took me 30 min Then I added my logics to add/delete an item to favorites.
-I also used redux.
+I also used redux to store locally.
 It was my first time using it.
 It took me 8+ hours to do some research and have my code to work

 ![](Fav.png)